jilion/sublime_video_custom_logs_parsing/README.md

-## SublimeVideo logs parsing for geographic analysis
+## Custom app that parse SublimeVideo's logs for geographic analysis

-Please feel free to use a different markup language if you do not plan to run
-<tt>rake doc:app</tt>.

 ## Requirements